meet the military-trained beauty queen tearing up the pageant scene | read | i-D

 What advice would you give to young girls wishing to follow in your footsteps?

-Showing types of beauty that wouldn't necessarily be considered mainstream beauty will in itself challenge the societal ideals.
+Showing types of beauty that wouldn't necessarily be considered mainstream beauty will in itself challenge society's ideals.

 What are your hopes for the future?